Dhanush552005/Lumina-Sentiment-AI/readme.md

 **Lumina Sentiment AI** is a premium full-stack sentiment analysis platform designed for the hospitality industry.
 It uses a **Transformer-based deep learning model (DistilBERT)** to understand context, tone, and nuanced sentiment in guest reviews.

-The backend was upgraded from a **BiLSTM architecture to a Transformer model** while keeping the frontend and API structure unchanged, demonstrating a clean and modular system design.

 ---

 ## 🚀 Key Features